BuildOnViction/testcases/README.md

 # Test manual repay
 ```

-You also create your own test cases
+You also can create your own test cases